drew5494/Twitter2Bluesky/README.md

 ```bash
 pip install asyncio aiohttp requests beautifulsoup4 twikit atproto
 ```
-Use a browser extension to download cookies from your Twitter account, then utilize the cookie_generator tool to create a login file compatible with twikit.
+Use a browser extension to download cookies from your Twitter account.
+Save the cookies in a file named cookie.json and place it in the same directory as the scripts.

+Run the cookie_generator.py script to create a login file compatible with Twikit.

+Replace target-twitter-screen-name in the script with the desired Twitter username.

+Run the twitter2bluesky.py script to fetch the latest tweets and post them!

 ## Checklist
 - [X] Implement Twitter monitoring using twikit.